Posted on February 01 2018

 Spring is synonymous with hope and new life.
-But, however warm the sunshine, however green the grass, you may not be finding your seasonal bliss.
+But however warm the sunshine, however green the grass, you may not be finding your seasonal bliss.
 Maybe you’re one of the estimated 20 million or more American who experienced at least one major episode of depression during the last year.
-Or, maybe, you’re one of the millions more who feels frustrated or stuck in an unhappy place in your life.
+Or, maybe, you’re one of the millions more who feel frustrated or stuck in an unhappy place in your life.
 It may seem you have no choices.
 Yoga is a powerful reminder that you do.

 Success in the physical aspects of yoga launches a cascade of actions in your body that can literally help change your mind.
 As the American Yoga Assn. points out, yoga exercises put pressure on glands and organs, “helping them to produce the soothing, healing chemical balance that is needed to feel well and be well.”
 Asana practice also can help to improve circulation, “sending invigorating oxygen to your brain and all your muscles.
 The stretching and strengthening movements flush toxins from the body as well.”
 And then there’s the endorphin rush of pushing past what you thought were your limits, whether that means mastering a pose or finding new meanings in a familiar asana.